-Students in fourth through eighth have the opportunity to join the instrumental program to explore the joys of playing a band instrument.
-Through performance opportunities such as beginner band, concert band, jazz band, and percussion ensemble students will develop the skills needed to read music, play instruments, and perform as an ensemble.
-Being a service offered by Bishop McDevitt High School, there is a yearly tuition to participate within the instrumental program.
+Through cooperation with Bishop McDevitt High School and Saint Catherine Laboure, students in fourth through eighth grade have the opportunity to join the instrumental program and explore the joys of playing a band instrument.
+Students will develop the skills needed to perform each instrument with proper technique, read notated music, and perform in an ensemble.
+Being a service offered by Bishop McDevitt High School, yearly tuition to participate in the instrumental program is required.